1. Home

 Do you have to pay a VA funding fee to refinance?

-What is the max loan-to-value (LTV) on a VA cash-out refinance?
+What is the max loan-to-value ratio on a VA cash-out refinance?

-The maximum LTV for a VA cash-out refinance is between 90% and 100%, depending on the lender.
+The maximum loan-to-value ratio (LTV) for a VA cash-out refinance is between 90% and 100%, depending on the lender.
 If the loan amount exceeds the value of the property, you might have to pay the difference at closing.

 Refinancing a VA loan has many benefits.
 It might offer you the chance to lower your interest rate, lower your monthly payment, change to a fixed interest rate or cash out on home equity.

-Before you refinance a home loan, it's important to look at the pros and cons, including factors like increasing the term length of your loan, which leads to more payment of interest over time.
+Before you refinance a home loan, it's important to look at the pros and cons, including factors like how increasing the term length of your loan leads to more interest payments over time.
 Because each VA refinance loan has its own specific criteria, it’s smart to research lenders and find a program you're comfortable with.

 Article sources